 Special Education/Deaf Education/Interpreter Education

-The PhD in Education with Concentration in Special Education, Deaf Education, and Interpreter Education (SDEI) is designed to prepare you for a position of leadership as a special educator in a school, college, university, research settings, or human service agencies.
+The PhD in education with a concentration in special education, deaf education, and interpreter education (SDEI) is designed to prepare you for a position of leadership as a special educator in a school, college, university, research settings, or human service agencies.
 The program is competency based, with specific emphasis on research and teaching.
 An individually crafted program of study consists of core requirements and an individually designed series of courses and competencies.

 In addition to engaging in research activities on topics of particular interest and importance, as a doctoral student you will also have the opportunity to prepare and submit student initiated federal grant proposal applications.